• Skip to primary navigation

 • golden syrup

-• Digestive Nibbles in different flavours – I use a mix of white chocolate, milk chocolate and orange
+• Digestive Nibbles in different flavours – I use a mix of white chocolate, milk chocolate and orange.
+Note: in 2025 these are no longer available.
+I recommend replacing them with chocolate digestives or Biscoff biscuits, broken up.

 • mini marshmallows